ccmucdenver/ccm-docs/docs/overview.md

 using your university username and password.

-* Write a job script, say `myjob`, with the commands to execute and special comments how many cores and which kind of node it needs (partition name).
+* Write a job script, say `myjob`, with the commands to execute and special comments how many cores and which kind of node it needs (=partition name).
 See [examples](../examples) for details.

 * Submit the script to the SLURM scheduler by `sbatch myjob`